oasysgames/oasys-docs/docs/whitepaper/03-problems/02-difference.md

 For these reasons, DeFi can become a DAO, decentralized autonomous organization.
 However, blockchain games cannot become a DAO, since a game cannot be automatically developed or updated.

+Similarly many game developers developing blockchain games will have a plan to monetize their games over time as it runs.
+Therefore, they are expected to offer games based on tokenomics and community, but not necessarily DAOs.